alksentrs/EnergyAdaptiveSGHSMC/README.md

-# Energy-Adaptive SGHSMC Particle Filter for Quadrupedal Robot Tracking
+# Energy-Adaptive SGHSMC Particle Filter for Tracking

 This repository contains a MATLAB implementation of the Energy-Adaptive Stochastic Gradient Hamiltonian Monte Carlo (SGHSMC) particle filter, as described in the paper: